SolariusScorch/XComFiles/X-Com_Files_readme.txt

 No. Or, technically, yes, but it is so different from the original game that any additional mods should probably be made or adjusted specifically for X-Com Files.
 (This includes vanilla mods!)

 ANY TIPS ON HOW TO PLAY?
 Start with Logistics: it'll expand your away team from 2 to the whopping 4.
 Also get Personal Protection early to get the basic kevlar vest, it makes a big difference against small arms.
 Train your agents in the Gym.
 Choose your weapons well.
 Sometimes defence is the best offence.
 When overwhelmed, don't hesitate to run away.
 Firing rifles one-handed will cost you some teeth.
 Chupacabras will f*ck you up.
+Beware the frog.

 WHAT LANGUAGES ARE SUPPORTED?
 Currently available languages are: US English, Russian, Japanese, Italian, Spanish, Czech and Polish.
-These languages are over 90% complete.
+These languages are close to 100% completion, though some minor parts may be untranslated.

 ARE YOU TAKING DONATIONS?
 Yes, if you want to help me keep modding, please donate through my Patreon site: https://www.patreon.com/user?u=2957095